vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 of, not authoritative according to p.
 221.

-Bhojadeva, Visvarūpa and Govinda Indra and yatis, p.
+Bhojadeva, Viśvarūpa and Govinda Indra and yatis, p.
 9.

 rāja, p.
 585. Inheritance, divergent views as to, Jayā, queen of Bhairava, patroness of